ashinkarov/2021-extraction-paper/review-response.md

 >   type system.

 This is more "correct-by-construction programming" rather than classical verification.
-As dependent types can encode virtually any constraints on terms, the type system guarantees that these hold statically, and extractor preserves (modulo extractor correctness) these constraints in the generated code, we can talk about a verified program.
+As dependent types can encode virtually any constraints on terms, and the type system guarantees that these hold statically, and extractor preserves (modulo extractor correctness) these constraints in the generated code, we can talk about a verified program.